-How One Man Ran the World's Only Menstruation Museum from His Basement
+How One Man Ran the World's Only Menstruation Museum From His Basement

 “I got the sense that he was almost offended that I had the opportunity to talk about menstruation and not him,” she says.
 “It was like it had to be all about him.”

 In August of 1998, the Museum of Menstruation closed.
 The visits every weekend had become overwhelming; Finley suffered a coronary angioplasty and had to have a stent implanted.
-His family had practically disowned him because of this, and the very people who appreciated menstruation from an academic lens had rejected him.
+His family had practically disowned him because of this, and he’d been hurt by the rejection from the people who studied menstruation.
 It all just became too much, and so finally, he said Enough.
 When people asked him if they could visit, he politely declined.

 The collection remained down there for four years, mostly untouched.
 But then his basement started to leak, and many of the advertisements and photographs grew soggy, and he was forced to put all of them into boxes and into a storage locker.

-To this day, he still occasionally updates the website, but even that is presented in a way that doesn’t seem entirely aware of the viewer.
-It’s a labyrinth of 3,000 some pages, each with an incomprehensible number of links per page.
-Some of the pages can only be accessed by clicking on a series of other pages in a specific sequence, and it’s easy to find something fascinating buried in the website, and then never be able to find it again.
+To this day, he still occasionally updates the website, but even that is laid out in a way that doesn’t seem entirely aware of the viewer—as if it’s something he created not for the enjoyment and education of others, but mostly for himself.
+The website has a wealth of information, laid out in labyrinth of over 3,000 pages, each with an incomprehensible number of links per page.
+Some of the pages can only be accessed by clicking on other pages in a specific sequence, and it’s easy to find something fascinating buried in the website, and then never be able to find it again.

 Some parts of the website are deeply, uncomfortably personal.
 On one page, called “Cutting to the chase: Another reason I started the museum,” Finley describes his younger brother, Jim, who tragically died at age 21 from muscular dystrophy (his mother died five years later, “from grief”).
 He details his own adolescent depression, including photos of the criss-crossed scars on his arms from cutting himself.
 He writes about being detained in a psychiatric ward; about the time when someone poisoned and killed his cat; his own suspicion that he might have borderline personality disorder; his deep, extreme loneliness.